amanbthakkar/fullstack_web3/remix/FundMe/explainer.md

 Convention: all-caps.\
 `uint256 public constant MIN_USD = 50 * 1e18;`

-Remember: View functions do have gas cost when called by a contract.
+Remember: `view` functions do have gas cost associated with them when called by a contract.
 For now, don't stress about gas optimizations.

 `address public immutable owner;`

-Variables that are declared initially and then set outside that line (like in a constructor) can be marked as `immutable` if set just once.
+Variables that are declared initially and then set outside that line (like in a constructor) can be marked as `immutable` if set just once later on.
+Like the owner of the contract.

 ## Custom Errors

 We can improve our `require` as well.
-These error strings may appear small but they take storage space.
-From` 0.8.4`, you can change it to `if` statement and directly call a predefined error message.
+These error strings that we set may appear small but they take storage space.
+From `0.8.4`, you can change it to an `if` statement and directly call a predefined error message.

 First declare `error NotOwner();` **_outside_** the contract.
+And then\

 ```
 if(msg.sender != owner){